Connor205/B-I-K-E/README.md

 ## Technology Stack
 ### Raspberry Pi 4B
 The main compute for the B-I-K-E Poker Table is a Rasperry Pi 4B.
-The Pi is operating on native Ubuntu and will run our main program written in Python (3.11.1).
+The Pi is operating on native Ubuntu and will run our main program written in Python (3.10.6).
 The main program will facilitate the Poker logic and delegate low-level control to Arduino Unos and a Nucleo 32 via serial connection.
 ### Arduino Unos
-The Arduinos will control motors and sensors for both the Card-Turret and Auto-Shuffler.
+The Unos will control motors and sensors for both the Card-Turret and Auto-Shuffler.
 A custom communication layer lies between the Arduinos and the Pi to ensure correct command execution and completion.
 Each Arduino is running C++ utilizing our own custom-built Stepper-Motor Controller Library.
-### Nucleo 32
+### Arduino Nano
-The Nucleo 32 handles I/O control for the 4 button panels which enable players to provide input when playing Poker.
-Each button panel offers an I/O chip equipped with $I^2C$ and an interrupt pin.
-Our custom interfacing code translates the data over $I^2C$ into poker inputs for the Pi to operate upon.
+The Nano handles I/O control for the 4 button panels which enable players to provide input when playing Poker.
+Each button panel offers an I/O chip equipped with I2C and an interrupt pin.
+Our custom interfacing code translates the data over I2C into poker inputs for the Pi to operate upon.